wu-hongjun/macOS-Thinkpad-X1-Extreme/README.md

 ## Discussions and News
 * [zysuper's Work](https://github.com/zysuper/Thinkpad-X1-extreme-EFI): Here is another helpful **alternative Thinkpad X1 Extreme Clover EFI configuration** repository.
 Please check out his work as well as some some issues are addressed in both of our repositories.
 Star his work too!
 * [Apple won't work with NVIDIA to release graphics card driver for 10.14](https://www.macrumors.com/2018/11/01/nvidia-comment-on-macos-mojave-drivers/).
 Currently, there is nothing we can do.
 We also have not tweaked on Thunderbolt 3 since we don't have proper hardware to test it.
-* Recently, people on TonyMacX86 are having **issue with PM981**.
-PM981 is troublesome for Hackintosh and I am not using it for install.
-I'm using a Toshiba XG3.
-However, you can check out [zysuper's repo](https://github.com/zysuper/Thinkpad-X1-extreme-EFI/blob/master/readme.md) on ACPI files to make PM981 working.
-* People are experiencing weird **touchpad issues** when boot windows from clover.
-So far not much can be done, so I recommend you to just set auto boot time in clover be 2sec or -1sec, and just use F12 to switch OS.
-* For video editors who use FinalCutPro and Davenci be aware that updating to 10.14.3 might cause [**OpenGL issue**](https://www.tonymacx86.com/threads/macos-10-14-0-thinkpad-x1-extreme-hackintosh.263916/post-1900369) that makes rendering take forever. (cr. [cthetoy](https://www.tonymacx86.com/members/cthetoy.152906/)).

 ## License
 * This work is issued under the [996 license](https://github.com/996icu/996.ICU/blob/master/LICENSE).